ibm-cloud-docs/pattern-db2-sap-vpc/overview.md

 # Overview
 {: #overview}

-The objective of this pattern is to provide an {{site.data.keyword.IBM_notm}} solution design for the highly available SAP with Db2 on {{site.data.keyword.vpc_full}} using SUSE Linux Enterprise Server or Red Hat Enterprise Linux.
+The objective of this pattern is to provide an {{site.data.keyword.IBM_notm}} solution design for the highly available SAP with Db2 on {{site.data.keyword.vpc_full}} using SUSE Linux Enterprise server or Red Hat Enterprise Linux.
 This solution uses Pacemaker, an open source high-availability cluster resource manager to deliver high availability to the Db2 database.

 ## Pattern objectives
 {: db2-sap-objectives}